Code-behind class

 }

-By default, the name of the generated markup class corresponds to the name of the FXML file with the Base suffix.
-This can be changed with the fx:markupClassName attribute.
+By default, the name of the generated markup class corresponds to the name of the FXML file or the name of the class annotated with @ComponentView, including the Base suffix.
+This can be changed with the fx:className attribute.

 Initializing the scene graph with initializeComponent

-The scene graph specified in the FXML file is initialized by the compiler-generated initializeComponent() method.
-It is important that you call this method in the constructor of the code-behind class, as otherwise the components that make up the FXML file will never be instantiated.
+The scene graph specified in the FXML document is initialized by the compiler-generated initializeComponent() method.
+It is important that you call this method in the constructor of the code-behind class, as otherwise the components that make up the scene graph will never be instantiated.

 You should call initializeComponent() after you initialize all of the state which the FXML scene graph depends on, but before you actually access the FXML scene graph.

-What is the relationship between fx:class, fx:controller, and fx:root?
+What is the relationship between fx:subclass, fx:controller, and fx:root?

 FXML 2.0 always compiles down to scene graph nodes; it does not support the markup/controller model of FXML 1.0 out of the box.
 Instead, it is left to developers to implement their favorite architectural patterns.
 FXML 2.0 is well-suited to implement patterns like MVC or MVVM.